 the Government’s Decarbonising Transport strategy stated this would not be required, to

-maintain a focus on reducing direct emissions. - CMA Green Claims Code.
+• CMA Green Claims Code.
 The Competition and Market Authority (CMA) published a Green

 Claims Code in 2021 to ensure businesses comply with the law in communicating their green